Abodesalm/zed-games-api/HowToWork.md

-We Generally Have A Clearly Way To Work In This Type Of Back-End :

--
--
+- normalize adding list items

-things to do :

-- trim the string models
+- add functionality to remove and edit the list items
+- deselect the sesitive data from user to another